Anatomy of Unlearning: The Dual Impact of Fact Salience and Model Fine-Tuning: Additional Experiments

 Across both algorithms, unlearning popular facts leads to larger absolute probability shifts than rare facts.
 However, rank dynamics reveal a qualitatively different behavior: unlearning rare facts induces substantially larger rank changes than popular ones.
 This effect is most pronounced in the pretrained model, where forgetting rare facts shifts the average rank from single digits to above 200, while popular facts exhibit only mild rank perturbations.
 In SFT models, probability shifts remain non-trivial, but rank changes become more controlled and less extreme.

-Rank-based diagnostics expose a strong asymmetry between rare and popular facts that is not captured by probability changes alone.
+Rank-based diagnostics reveal a strong asymmetry between rare and popular facts that is not captured by changes in probability alone.
 Rare facts are significantly more fragile under unlearning, particularly in pretrained models, while SFT stabilizes rank behavior.

 \paragraph{Hidden-state similarity.} We further analyze how unlearning modifies internal representations by computing hidden-state similarity between base and unlearned models across all layers.
 Table~\ref{tab:hidden_similarity_combined} summarizes cosine similarity and $\ell_2$ distance statistics for both GA and NPO.